 A soft and chewy chocolate chip cookie with an added surprise of pumpkin.
-These pumpkin chocolate chip cookies are just like your favorite cookies with a hint of pumpkin spice and also happen to be egg-free!
+These cookies are just like your favorite chocolate chip cookies with a hint of pumpkin spice and also happen to be egg-free!

 Most pumpkin cookies are cake-like in texture, in part because of the additional moisture from the canned pumpkin.
 While I love soft pumpkin cookies, I often crave the chewiness of a perfect chocolate chip cookie.

 Keeping up with my pumpkin theme, I wanted to see if I could find a way to incorporate the delicate flavor of pumpkin spice into my favorite cookies.
 This pumpkin chocolate chip cookie recipe hits all the marks.
 The cookies are chewy, full of chocolate, and have a subtle hint of pumpkin spice to make them perfect for fall and the holiday season.
 If you’re planning on shipping holiday cookies this year, these babies are a perfect option!

 When developing this recipe from scratch, I played around making it both with and without eggs.
 The pumpkin cookies with eggs had a more cake-like texture, and when I omitted them they had the ultimate chewy texture, making them the best pumpkin chocolate chip cookies I’ve ever had.

 Eggs create structure in baked goods.
 The yolks add fat, adding flavor, and also help emulsify liquids, creating a smooth, evenly combined mix of ingredients.
 When you use the whole egg, like in regular chocolate chip cookies, they make the cookies tender and moist.
 Since these soft pumpkin chocolate chip cookies have the extra moisture from the pumpkin, you don’t need the egg in these cookies.

 This easy recipe requires chilling, so plan ahead.